zamalali/langchain-code/README.md

 # Request a complex task
 deepagent "Implement a new user authentication system using JWT"
 ```

+### Beta CLI

+The `cli_beta.py` file contains a beta version of the CLI that may include experimental features.
+It is not guaranteed to be stable.

+### Memory

+The `memory` directory is currently empty but is reserved for future development of memory-related features.

 ### Image Support in Chat